Army Aviation Corps : Updates & Discussions

 That was largely because of poor communication by HAL.

-They learned the lesson, so they are developing different versions of the same class under IMRH/DBMRH in parallel.
+They have learned the lessons, so they are developing different versions of the same class under IMRH/DBMRH in parallel.

 Who said anything about new?
 I was talking about a stretched version with improved features.
 The Dhruv needs an re-brand to appeal to commercial users, since it has been in the market for a while.
 Imo, extending the cabin by 2-3m, adding extra seats and other role-specific equipment should help it sell.

 The stretched version would be a new helicopter altogether.
 These kinds of comments come from a lack of understanding the complexities of aeronautical development.
-You can't just increase the size and rebrand it as MAX PRO.
+You can't just increase the size and rebrand it as MAX PRO like in electronics.
 It is a huge undertaking.
 As a military PSU its not reasonable to expect HAL to undertake such a development without assured market opportunity which they get from services.